Huguitis/aoi.js-documentation/src/functions/Awaited/awaitMessages.md

 bot.command({
   name: "awaitMessages",
   code: `
-  $awaitMessages[$authorID;7s;everything;awaitedCommandExample;Oh?
+  $awaitMessages[$channelID;$authorID;15s;everything;awaitedcommandexample;Oh?
 You don't want to talk to me..?]
   What's your name?
   `
+  // Please make sure that the awaitedCommand name is ALL lowercase of it won't work.
 });

 bot.awaitedCommand({
-  name: "awaitedCommandExample",
+  name: "awaitedcommandexample",
   code: `
-  Nice to meet you!
+  Nice to meet you, $message!
   `
 });
 ```